 The idea of using video surveillance in any company typically has good intentions.
 Placing a video near the door to the store, especially a retailer, makes it easy for management to monitor who went in and out of the store.
 Cameras throughout the building can also be helpful, as people are less likely to steal something if they are aware someone could be watching.
 The same goes for employees.
 Cameras near the cash registers or even in the back storage areas leave employees no way to steal merchandise from the store.
 As long as the camera locations are public and obvious enough to where any passerby would notice them, there shouldn't be any issues as to whether or not filming is obstructing an individual's privacy.

 Problems arise when employers place cameras in places that are more “secretive”.
 Hidden cameras around the workplace or in arguably private areas are what riles employees up.
 In general, everyone understands the need for some security cameras throughout a business.
 That being said, it’s reasonable for employees to expect and demand to keep certain moments private.
 Not being transparent and honest with employees about video surveillance in the workplace only leads to future problems for employers.

 Disclosure of Surveillance Records

 Besides the rules that regulate video surveillance even occurring, there are rules regarding what can be done with surveillance records after the fact.
 Any records created as a result of workplace video surveillance are not to be used or disclosed except in certain circumstances.
-Exceptions include a legitimate purpose related to employment or business functions, a requirement that the footage be presented to law enforcement, or a need for the footage in civil or criminal proceedings.
+Exceptions include a legitimate purpose related to employment or business functions, a requirement that the footage is presented to law enforcement or a need for the footage in civil or criminal proceedings.